MiguelHigueraDev/steam-charts-mcp/README.md

 # Steam Charts MCP Server

-Steam Charts MCP server that lets you get statistics using your favorite LLM.
+Steam Charts Model Context Protocol server that lets you get statistics using your favorite LLM.

 ## How to install and use